insideout/ai/_news/2020-04-16-pentagon-needs-tools-to-test-the-limits-of-its-artificial-intelligence-projects.md

 ---
 category: news
 title: "Pentagon Needs Tools to Test the Limits of Its Artificial Intelligence Projects"
-excerpt: "In a request for information this week, the Pentagon’s Joint Artificial Intelligence Center, or JAIC, seeks input on cutting-edge testing and evaluation capabilities to support the “full spectrum” of the Defense Department’s emerging AI technologies, including machine learning, deep learning and neural networks.
-According to the ..."
+excerpt: "The Joint Artificial Intelligence Center seeks cutting-edge evaluation ... including machine learning, deep learning and neural networks.
+According to the solicitation, the Pentagon wants to augment the JAIC’s Test and Evaluation office, which develops ..."
 publishedDateTime: 2020-04-16T21:50:00Z
 webUrl: "https://www.nextgov.com/emerging-tech/2020/04/pentagon-needs-tools-test-limits-its-artificial-intelligence-projects/164687/?oref=ng-skybox-lander"
 type: article